 "I felt as though I received one-on-one attention from the majority of my professors, who sought to ensure the best possible education for all of their students.
 Despite coming from a smaller school than many of my peers here in Chicago, I feel as though I received a very solid foundation for many concepts and subjects that were further expanded upon in medical school."Lena F Elmuti, Chemistry Concentration (2013)

-"The Chemistry Department at Eastern gave me a wide variety of class and lab experiences.
+"The Chemistry and Biochemistry Department at Eastern gave me a wide variety of class and lab experiences.
 The professors were also available to help me have a good grasp on the material.
 All of this has given me a better understanding of the material I am teaching, which helps me teach it to my students in a way they can understand it!”Tayler C Kuenneth, Teaching Concentration (2014)

 "I think the EIU chemistry department did a great job of helping me learn a good foundation in science and even more importantly I gained critical experience in evaluating often very difficult problems.
 Both the junior and senior seminars that we were required to give allowed me to really understand critically evaluating basic and clinical science research.
 "Scott Keller M. D., Biochemistry Concentration (2010)

-"I also got lab experience in the EIU Chemistry Department.
+"I also got lab experience in the EIU Chemistry and Biochemistry Department.
 Working in a biochemistry lab I learned important lab practices and techniques that I still use almost every day in my PhD research!”Ann E Egan, Biochemistry Concentration (2012)